oemof/tespy/docs/development/what.rst

 The component characteristics represent large added value for your calculation.
 If you have detailed information on components offdesign behavior - even for specific cases - it will improve the results.
-Every user can benefit from this knowlegde and thus we are very happy to discuss about the implementation of new characteristics.
+Every user can benefit from this knowledge and thus we are very happy to discuss about the implementation of new characteristics.